Annular tear definition, causes and symptoms

-An annular tear occurs when the hard exterior (the annulus fibrosus) of an intervertebral disc rips or tears.
-Since the outer layers of a disc are heavily innervated, this can be an especially painful condition.
-It can also lead to a herniated disc if the nucleus pulposus (the jellylike center) of a disc seeps through the tear and enters the spinal canal.
+An annular tear occurs when the hard exterior (annulus fibrosus) of a spinal disc becomes weak enough to develop a rip or tear.
+This is usually due to age-related breakdown.
+Since the outer layers of a disc have multiple nerve endings, many experience this as a very painful condition.
+It can also lead to a herniated disc if the soft, gel-like center (nucleus pulposus) of a disc seeps through the tear into the spinal canal.

-The back and neck are always at work, supporting the body as we stand, walk, sit, bend, and stretch.
-The continued pressure that is placed on intervertebral discs (which serve to cushion the bone structure of the neck and back) can cause degeneration to occur as a person ages.
-The annulus fibrosus can begin to break down at about the age of 30, when discs also begin to lose some of their water content.
-Drier, less flexible, and weaker discs become more susceptible to injury, increasing the risk for developing an annular tear.
+The neck and back are always at work; supporting the body as we stand, walk, sit, bend and stretch.
+The discs in our spine are an important part of this; they cushion the vertebrae and joints.
+But continued pressure on the discs causes degeneration as a person ages.
+The annulus fibrosus can begin to break down around the age of 30, when discs begin to lose some of their water content.
+Drier, weaker and less flexible discs are more susceptible to developing an annular tear.

-Traumatic injury can also lead toward the development of an annular tear.
+Traumatic injury can also cause an annular tear.
 This can occur from participation in high-impact sports like football, or from car accidents.
-Strenuous professions (like automobile repair or mail delivery) can also cause injury to the intervertebral discs since these jobs often require heavy lifting and constant bending.
+If you have a job that requires repetitive or strenuous movements, like automobile repair or mail delivery, you may be at a higher risk to develop a tear as well.

-The most common complaint associated with this spinal condition is pain, which can vary from moderate to severe.
+The pain that is so commonly reported with this condition can range from moderate to severe.
 Discomfort may be felt in the neck, back, arms and/or legs depending on the location of the affected disc.
 Some patients experience no symptoms at all.

-Those who believe they may be afflicted with an annular tear should contact their primary care physician or back specialist.
-Treatment options are available, allowing many patients to return to a pain-free life.
+Those who believe they may have an annular tear should contact their primary care physician or back specialist.
+Treatment options are available, allowing many patients to find relief from pain.